LassoSoft/LassoGuide/source/databases/database-interaction.rst

 The following documentation details the methods that allow information about the results of the current action to be returned.
 These methods provide information about the current found set rather than providing data about the database or providing information about what database action was performed.
+Examples of using most of these methods are provided in the :ref:`searching-displaying` and :ref:`sql-data-sources` chapters.

 .. method:: field(name::string, ...)
 .. method:: column(name::string, ...)